Ambrose Folorunsho Alli: Background

 Ambrose Folorunsho Alli was born in Idoani, Ondo state on 22 September 1929.

 In his childhood he moved between Oka-Odo, Ekpoma, Owo, Efon-Alaye, Benin City and Asaba, where he completed his secondary education in 1948.
 He attended the School of Agriculture Ibadan (1948) and the School of Medical Technology, Adeoyo Hospital Ibadan (1953–1960) where he gained an MBBS.

-He served as a house office at the Adeoyo hospital from 1960 to 1961.
+He served as a house officer at the Adeoyo hospital from 1960 to 1961.
 He went to the United Kingdom for a post-graduate course in neuropathology at the University of London (1961–1966), gaining a D.C. pathology degree.

 Later he studied at the University of Birmingham from 1971 to 1974.

-He was a lecturer at the University of Ibadan (1966–1969) and was senior lecturer at the Ahmadu Bello University, Zaria (1969–1974).
-From 1974 to 1979, Alli was professor of morbid anatomy and head of the department of pathology at the University of Benin, Benin City.
+He was a lecturer at the University of Ibadan (1966–1969) and a senior lecturer at the Ahmadu Bello University, Zaria (1969–1974).
+From 1974 to 1979, Alli was a professor of morbid anatomy and head of the department of pathology at the University of Benin, Benin City.

 Political career

 Following his academic posts, he was elected the Governor of Bendel state, and later founded "Bendel state University" now "Ambrose Alli University", Ekpoma.
 Many campuses in Ekpoma, Abraka and Asaba were established during his tenure.
-However, with the creation of Delta State by the administration of Gen. Babangida, the University became two Universities, namely Delta State University, Abraka and Ambrose Alli University, Ekpoma, posthumously named after him.
-Ambrose Alli was a member of the constituent assembly that drafted the 1978 Nigeria constitution.
+However, with the creation of Delta State by the administration of General Ibrahim Babangida, the university became two universities, namely Delta State University, Abraka and Ambrose Alli University, Ekpoma, which was posthumously named after him.
+Alli was a member of the constituent assembly that drafted the 1978 Nigeria constitution.
 He joined the Unity Party of Nigeria (UPN) and ran successfully as UPN candidate in the Bendel State governorship election of 1979.
 He brought massive development to Bendel in different sectors, from the establishment of numerous post-primary schools and tertiary institutions, and massive construction of roads and housing.